 A book of remembrance has been launched for all those who have died as a result of the COVID-19 pandemic.

-Remember Me is an online memorial that today, St Paul’s Cathedral launched for those in the UK – of all faiths, beliefs or none.
+Remember Me is an online memorial hosted by St Paul’s Cathedral for the use of anyone in the UK who wants to remember a loved one - it is for all faiths, beliefs or none.
 Read more.

 There are also some childminders in the borough that are offering places.
 These can be accessed by contacting Knowsley’s Childcare Information Service on 0151 443 5635.

 Children and Families – Early Help SupportIt's natural that some families will be finding this situation stressful and finding it harder to cope during these difficult times.
 We don’t want people to struggle and the council has a team of staff who can talk you through any issues and offer you some advice and guidance.

 Contact the freephone helpline on 0800 073 0043 and ask for your information to be passed onto the Early Help Hub and a member of staff will call you back.